Penrice Castle: History

 The mansion built in the 1770s by the neo-classical architect Anthony Keck for Thomas Mansel Talbot (1747–1813) of Margam and Penrice, is itself Grade I listed and among the finest country houses in Wales.
 While the mansion was being built, the surrounding park, also Grade I listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales, was laid out in about 1773–76 by William Emes, a follower of Capability Brown.
 The mansion was built to house Thomas Mansel Talbot's collection of antiquities and works of art.
 He visited Italy between 1769 and 1773 and bought antiquities from Thomas Jenkins, Gavin Hamilton and Giambattista Piranesi, including a Minerva with bronze helmet and a funerary monument (now in the Courtauld Institute, London).
 He also bought modern furniture by Albacini and Valadier and contemporary sculpture by Johan Tobias Sergel, and commissioned busts of himself and Pope Clement XIV from Christopher Hewetson (the latter now in the Victoria and Albert Museum, London).
-In addition he bought paintings by Rembrandt and Hackert and drawings by Poussin.
+In addition he bought paintings by Rembrandt and Jacob Philipp Hackert, and drawings by Nicolas Poussin.
 His collections were shipped from Italy in 1772 and 1775 and displayed after his marriage in 1792.
-Much of the collection was later transferred to Margam Castle and sold at auction in 1941.
+Much of the collection was later transferred to Margam Castle in Wales, and sold at auction in 1941.

 Information on the Penrice household and family in 1799–1806 and after appears in the published diaries and correspondence of a Scottish-born governess, Agnes Porter.
 This was collated by Joanna Martin, after finding the source materials in the castle attic in about 1973.

 The mansion is now inhabited by the Methuen-Campbell family, who are direct descendants of the de Penrices.